Client Trust Accounts

 - quarterly reconciliation reports, including reconciliations of ledger balances with client trust account balances.

-Rule 1.15(a) of the Illinois Rules of Professional Conduct provides, in part: “Complete records of client trust account funds and other property shall be kept by the lawyer and shall be preserved for a period of seven years after termination of the representation.”
+Rule 1.15A(a) of the Illinois Rules of Professional Conduct provides, in part: “Complete records of client trust account funds and other property must be kept by the lawyer and must be preserved for a period of seven years after termination of the representation.”
 This provision is consistent with Illinois Supreme Court Rule 769, which requires a lawyer to maintain all financial records relating to the lawyer’s practice for a period of not less than seven years.

-Rule 1.15(a) of the Illinois Rules of Professional Conduct states: “Funds [of clients or third persons] shall be kept in a separate account maintained in the state where the lawyer’s office is situated, or elsewhere with the consent of the client or third person.”
+Rule 1.15(b) of the Illinois Rules of Professional Conduct states: “[F]unds must be deposited in one or more separate and identifiable interest- or dividend-bearing client trust accounts maintained at an eligible financial institution in the state where the lawyer’s office is situated, or elsewhere with the informed consent of the client or third person.”
 When a lawyer participates in an IOLTA program in another state where the law office is situated, the lawyer’s ethical obligation is satisfied by compliance with the IOLTA rule of the state in which the office is situated.
 See also ILRPC Rule 8.5(b) (Choice of Law).

 The Lawyers Trust Fund of Illinois states:

-Rule 1.15(i) of the Illinois Rules of Professional Conduct provides:
+Rule 1.15B(d) of the Illinois Rules of Professional Conduct provides:

 Information about the procedure to remit unidentified funds to the Lawyers Trust Fund is available at: http://www.ltf.org/lawyers/unidentified-funds/.

 If a known owner of trust funds cannot be found after reasonable steps have been taken to locate the person, and if the funds have remained unclaimed for five years, the funds may be remitted to the Illinois State Treasurer’s Office pursuant to the Revised Disposition of Unclaimed Property Act.
-765 ILCS 1026/1 et. seq.
+765 ILCS 1025/1 et. seq.
+See Comment to Rule 1.15B.
 Information about the procedure to remit funds to the State Treasurer is available at: https://icash.illinoistreasurer.gov/.